Royal Arch, Chautauqua Park Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 Bluebell Road rises steadily over Chautauqua Park past the Mesa Trail junction (.6 miles : 6,005') and Bluebell Shelter to the Royal Arch Trail (.7 miles : 6,095').

 The Royal Arch Trail narrows through mixed pine to a connection for Flatiron #2 and #3, and bends south up a steep, narrow gulch (.9 miles : 6,188').
-Note apple, plumb and maple in this diverse riparian corridor.
+Note apple, plum and maple in this diverse riparian corridor.

 The trail steepens away from the upper-gulch up to Sentinel Pass (1.35 miles : 6,768'), a rocky notch at the top of Bluebell Canyon.
 Enjoy close-up cross-sections of the Flatiron rocks from this point.

 It drops from Sentinel pass about 100' and resumes a strenuous, twisting climb over the steady trickle of Tangen Spring to the base of Royal Arch (1.6 miles : 6,915').
 Walk under Royal Arch to a set of outcrops with sweeping views across the foothills, eastern plains and downtown Denver.

 - N39 59.930 W105 16.970 — 0.0 miles : Chautauqua Park Trailhead